Give everyone a pleasant, satisfying, and unforgettable Italian dining experience with classic, delicious, and hearty Spaghetti Bolognese!

 - Mix them until it becomes a dough.

-- Then, knead the dough on a flat and floured surface until ready.
+- Knead the dough on a flat and floured surface until ready.

 - Use a pasta machine to flatten it and cut it into strips.
 Alternatively, you can roll the dough by hand or with a rolling pin and manually cut the pasta into strips with a knife.